dbabbs/alexa-hls/index.md

 ![creating a new skill](/img/0.png)

 Give your skill a name.
-I named my *HERE Places on Alexa*.
+I named mine *HERE Places on Alexa*.
 Feel free to choose your own name.
 Choose a custom model and start from scratch.

 You should now be presented with your skill's console page:
 ![console page](/img/1.png)